-If your other acne has cleared up, but your jawline acne is worse than ever, you aren’t alone.
-This is actually a very common problem, but luckily, it’s relatively easy to solve once you know what’s going on.
+If your skin has cleared up, but your jawline acne is worse than ever, you aren’t alone.
+This is a very common problem, but luckily, it’s relatively easy to solve once you know what’s going on.

-Jawline acne, like all kinds of acne, can be caused by any number of factors, from shaving and makeup to playing football or marching in the band.
-However, jawline acne can persist even after other acne has cleared up because it is in the “U-zone.”
-The more popular “T-zone” is the area of the face including the forehead and nose, and it is known for being particularly acne-prone because it produces more oil than the rest of the face.
-However, the U-zone can cause plenty of acne issues as well.
+The better-known “T-zone” is the area of the face including the forehead and nose, known for being particularly acne-prone because it produces more oil, or sebum, than the rest of the face.
+However, the U-zone can have plenty of acne issues, too.

 The Relationship Between Dry Skin and Acne

-Dry skin is more likely to become inflamed because it is more likely to be irritated by minor things, like scratching at the skin or even harsh winter air.
-Too much oil is a bad thing, but our skin actually benefits from a thin layer of protective oil.
-The oil prevents outside bacteria from getting into the pores and it provides a buffer between the skin cells and any irritants.
+Dry skin is more likely to become inflamed because it is often more irritated by minor things, such as constant scratching or touching, or even harsh winter air.
+Overactive oil glands are undesirable, but our skin needs a thin layer of protective sebum.

 Shaving and Jawline Acne

-There are several factors involved in shaving that could contribute to acne along the jawline, such as shaving cream, dull razors, or hairs that get left behind.
-Each of these issues could cause acne anywhere, not just along the jawline, but because it typically has dry skin, the jawline is a common place to get shaving related acne.
+There are several factors involved in shaving that could contribute to jawline acne, such as shaving cream, dull razors, or hairs that get left behind.
+Each of these issues could cause acne anywhere, not just on the chin and jawline.
+However, because this area typically has dry skin, it’s a common location for shaving-related acne.